rezabfil-sec/engine-framework/README.md

 # EnGINE Framework
 **En**vironment for **G**eneric **I**n-vehicular **N**etworking **E**xperiments (EnGINE) is highly manageable orchestration tool built in Ansible.
 EnGINE a configurable, scalable, flexible, and reproducible setup that operates autonomously (once well configured).
 It can incorporate various real data sources and recorded footage.
 Besides, multiple probes can be set up to collect data during the experiment run, such as .pcaps or logs.
 Such data can be interpreted to provide insights into experiment outcomes.
 The design allows the reuse of various applications and configurations from different scenarios minimizing the overhead on maintenance.
+The latest extension includes the translation functionality of the scenario configuration to the OMNeT++ configuration, individual playbooks for running the simulation flow, and results post-processing.
+Reasoning why EnGINE and OMNeT++ have been selected for a hybrid experimentation platform can be found in the submitted paper that appears at [IFIP 2023](https://networking.ifip.org/2023/).

+The repository is structured as follows:
+* [engine](engine) - contains the modified codebase of the EnGINE framework, which includes provisions for the simulation capability
+* [results](results) - contains the simulation results used for results in the publication
+* [simulation](simulation) - contains the installation scripts for OMNeT++ and provisions for given simulations

 This repository contains the EnGINE framework and scenarios used within publication titled: Methodology and Infrastructure for TSN-based Reproducible Network Experiments.

 This is a supplementary repository of the following list of publications:
+* Marcin Bosk, Filip Rezabek, Johannes Abel, Max Helm, Kilian Holzinger, Georg Carle, Jörg Ott: Simulation and Practice: A Hybrid Experimentation Platform for TSN.
+To appear at the [IFIP 2023](https://networking.ifip.org/2023/)
 * Marcin Bosk, Filip Rezabek, Kilian Holzinger, Angela Gonzalez Mariño, Abdoul Aziz Kane, Francesc Fons, Jörg Ott, Georg Carle: Methodology and Infrastructure for TSN-Based Reproducible Network Experiments.
 IEEE Access 10: 109203-109239 (2022), [PDF: Methodology and Infrastructure - IEEE Access 2022](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9910175)
 * Filip Rezabek, Marcin Bosk, Thomas Paul, Kilian Holzinger, Sebastian Gallenmüller, Angela Gonzalez Mariño, Abdoul Kane, Francesc Fons, Haigang Zhang, Georg Carle, Jörg Ott: EnGINE: Flexible Research Infrastructure for Reliable and Scalable Time Sensitive Networks.
 J. Netw.
 Syst.
 Manag.
 30(4): 74 (2022), [PDF: EnGINE - JNSM 2022](https://link.springer.com/content/pdf/10.1007/s10922-022-09686-0.pdf)
 * Filip Rezabek, Marcin Bosk, Thomas Paul, Kilian Holzinger, Sebastian Gallenmüller, Angela Gonzalez Mariño, Abdoul Kane, Francesc Fons, Haigang Zhang, Georg Carle, Jörg Ott: EnGINE: Developing a Flexible Research Infrastructure for Reliable and Scalable Intra-Vehicular TSN Networks.
 CNSM 2021: 530-536, [PDF: EnGINE - CNSM/HipNET 2021](http://www.net.in.tum.de/fileadmin/bibtex/publications/papers/rezabek_hipnet2021.pdf)